CustomAdaptor in Syncfusion Angular Grid

 Handling filtering operation

-To enable filtering in your web application using the custom adaptor, extend the OData support in your service configuration.
+To enable filtering in the web application using the custom adaptor, extend the OData support in the service configuration.
 This involves adding the Filter method within the OData setup, allowing data to be filtered based on specified criteria.
 Once configured, clients can use the $filter query option in requests to retrieve specific data entries.

 // Create a new instance of the web application builder.